-The Verbytsky Case on Hold: UA.NEWS Calls on the Verkhovna Rada Committee on Law Enforcement to Address the "Silence" from NABU and SAPO
+The Verbytsky Case Is on Hold: UA.NEWS Calls on the Verkhovna Rada Committee on Law Enforcement to Intervene in the “Silence” of NABU and the SAP

-The editorial staff of the online media outlet UA.NEWS has appealed to Serhiy Ionushas, Chair of the Verkhovna Rada Committee on Law Enforcement, requesting that he take parliamentary action in response to the apparent delay in the investigation into the case of illicit enrichment involving former Deputy Prosecutor General Dmytro Verbytskyi.
+The editorial staff of the online media outlet UA.NEWS reached out to Serhiy Ionushas, Chair of the Verkhovna Rada Committee on Law Enforcement, requesting that he take parliamentary action due to the apparent delay in the investigation into the case of illegal enrichment involving former Deputy Prosecutor General Dmytro Verbytskyi.

-Journalists emphasize that despite the fact that criminal case No. 52024000000000231 was opened back in May 2024, the NABU and SAPO have not announced a single charge in two years of investigation.
-This raises reasonable doubts about the impartiality of the investigation and the presence of external influence on law enforcement officials.
+Journalists emphasize that although criminal case No. 52024000000000231 was opened back in May 2024, the National Anti-Corruption Bureau of Ukraine (NABU) and the Specialized Anti-Corruption Prosecutor’s Office (SAPO) have not announced any charges after two years of investigation.
+This raises reasonable doubts about the impartiality of the investigation and the possibility of external influence on law enforcement officials.

 The court upheld the NACP’s position